adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 * If you are leaving your house it is a good idea to put your laptop and hardware wallet in a safe.
 Not all of use have a safe in our homes, however they are worth the money if we have something of value.
-  Otherwise, if no safe is available hiding your hardware in a place that is hard to find is another option.
-Even if its in a linen closet or under a blanket in your bedroom.
-Remember a thief who steals your laptop may not even know that there is software wallet on your computer filled with aeon.
+  Otherwise, if no safe is available, hiding your hardware in a place that is hard to find is another option even if its a linen closet or under a blanket in your bedroom.
+Remember a thief who steals your laptop may not even know that there is software wallet on your computer filled with currency.
 The thief just sees a valuable laptop for the taking.
 The same thing goes for hardware wallets.
 The thief may not even know what a hardware wallet is, all he cares about is that it could have value.